h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/user/en/scheduled_updates.rst

 	Link to *Scheduler* in the left menu.

-ATMMonitoring allows us to execute scheduled data updates from ATM, that is, the updates execute  periodically at a given time.
+ATMInventory allows us to execute scheduled data updates from ATM, that is, the updates execute  periodically at a given time.
 In this way we ensure that the ATMs data  are kept updated as often as we deem necessary.

 .. warning:: To schedule an update it is necessary to have at least one created query, to do so go to the **Terminals** section